This page walks you through the steps to create a new project and automatically generate a basic model from your database.

 - It specifies that a given model name refers to a particular model in a particular project.

-- It sets which connections the model is allowed to use.
+- It sets the connections the model is allowed to use.

 A model configuration is not needed for admins (or developers with the